-The battles fought in the rolling hills and valleys of northern KwaZulu-Natal some 120 years ago changed the course of South African history and still today, the area now known as ‘the Battlefields’ seems to echo with the heroic and often tragic deeds of the past.
+The battles fought in the rolling hills and valleys of northern KwaZulu-Natal some 120 years ago changed the course of South African history, and still today, the area now known as ‘the Battlefields’ seems to echo with the heroic and often tragic deeds of the past.
 The sites of famous skirmishes that rocked the British, weakened the Boers and broke the mighty Zulu nation continue to draw visitors.

 Another interesting battlefield site is Spioenkop, where three men who would play an important role is world affairs were present.
 Winston Churchill was there as a war correspondent, Mahatma Gandhi was present as a stretcher bearer and Louis Botha became the first prime minister of the Union of South Africa.
 Visits to Elandslaagte, the Blood River Monument and Talana Museum near Dundee are also worthwhile.

 On an annual basis, numerous “re-enactments” of some of the famous battles take place.
-These are great fun affairs with many local people dressing up in bright red, colonial British or traditional Zulu warrior attire.
+These are great fun affairs with many local people dressing up in bright red, colonial British soldier or traditional Zulu warrior attire.
 Food, music and other activities often accompany these events.

-Just as interesting in this area of KwaZulu-Natal, are the excellent game reserves such as Weenen, Nambiti Private Game Reserve with its luxury lodges to hire, and Spioenkop Nature Reserve all of which have great game viewing and bird watching experiences.
+Just as interesting in this area of KwaZulu-Natal, are the excellent game reserves, such as Weenen, Nambiti Private Game Reserve with its luxury lodges to hire, and Spioenkop Nature Reserve all of which have great game viewing and bird watching experiences.

 A lovely romantic experience is to take an early morning hot-air balloon flight over the region near Vryheid to enjoy a bird’s eye view of some of the battlefields as well as do some game viewing.